aces/Loris/modules/policy_tracker/README.md

 ## Interactions with LORIS

 -   **Module Access Control**: The `NDB_Page` core library checks this module's records when loading any LORIS page.
-If a policy is active for the requested module and the user hasn't accepted it (or it has expired), the user is redirected to the policy acceptance modal.
+If a policy is active for the requested module and the user hasn't accepted it (or it has expired), the policy acceptance modal is shown to the user.
--   **Global Header**: If configured, the `PolicyButton` component in the header interacts with this module to display active policies on demand.
+-   **Header Button**: If configured, the `PolicyButton` component in the header appears to display the active policy for the current page.

 ## Technical Implementation